CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 INITIAL OUTPUT:

-To begin my analysis, I took 18 different statistics, including Goals, Assists, Passes, Tackles, etc, from every CPL player, converted them into p90 numbers, and then ranked them against each other using the percentile formula.
-Next, I added a colour gradient to help with comprehension (Blue = Above Average, Grey = Average, and Orange = Below Average) and included the raw number below the corresponding box.
+To begin my analysis, I took 24 different statistics, including Goals, Assists, Passes, Tackles, etc, from every CPL player, converted them into p90 numbers, and then ranked them against each other using the percentile and the Relative Ability formulae.
+I then weighted both of those numbers such that the Relative Ability rank weighs more than the percentile rank, as I believe it gives a better indication of ability.
+These come out as a Score, from 0 - 100, so while they don't indicate something concrete like the player is better than X percentage of the population, or he is X better than the average, it mixes the two (hopefully) satisfactorily.
+Next, I added a colour gradient to help with comprehension (Blue = Above Average, Grey = Average, and Orange = Below Average) and included how that compares to the average of his position right below the corresponding box, as well as the raw data point, and where that ranks both in terms of percentiles and Relative Ability, in descending order.
 My spreadsheet then generates something like this:

 MY MODEL: